 Fatal Car Accidents

 The aftermath of the death of someone close to you can be devastating.
 Sadly, fatal car accidents remain a pervasive problem across the nation.
 If a careless driver has fatally injured your loved one, you may be able to take legal action.
 Nashville car accident attorney Eric Beasley can help victims explore their situation and determine whether they may have a claim.
-For over 15 years, Mr. Beasley has guided bereaved families in holding careless people and companies accountable under the law.Pursue a Wrongful Death Claim Following a Fatal Car Accident
+For 20 years, Mr. Beasley has guided bereaved families in holding careless people and companies accountable under the law.Pursue a Wrongful Death Claim Following a Fatal Car Accident

 If a fatal collision was caused by someone else’s negligence, that person may be held liable by filing a wrongful death claim.
 This type of personal injury lawsuit is brought on behalf of the deceased person, and is brought by either the court appointed “personal representative” of the deceased person or a close family member.
 Typically, the representative seeks to recover damages on behalf of the deceased persona and his family comma, such as his or her spouse or children.